Rhizomatica/hermes-documentation/README.md

-# hermes-documentation
+# HERMES (High-frequency Emergency and Rural Multimedia Exchange System) Documentation

-Hermes manuals and other documents
+The repository contains HERMES manuals and other documents.